 |Picture 03 - Session 02, update the row with ID=10|

-Now, without committing the previous operation, the red guy (session 01) update the row with ID=10
+Without committing, the red guy (session 01) update the row with ID=10 (already updated by session 02)

 |Picture 04 - Session 01, update ID=10 and wait|

 Because the row with ID=10 is already updated by the green guy (session 02 didn't commit), the session 01 has to wait.
-After, the green guy, update the row with ID=1
+At the same way, the green guy, update the row with ID=1 (previosly updated by session 01)

 |Picture 05 - Session 02, update ID=1 and wait|

-So, as you can see session 01 and session 02, are locking each other.
-Because of this stalemate, Oracle resolves it for everyone.
-It rollback the last statement of who (the session 01, in this case) started the deadlock.
+As you can see session 01 and session 02, are locking each other.
+Because of this "strange" situation, the deadlock, Oracle resolves it for everyone.
+Oracle rollback the statement who started the deadlock.

 |Picture 06 - Session 01 will rollback the last statement|